resolve109/study-aws-sa/aws-study-guide.md

   - Provides immediate protection against DDoS attacks with minimal operational overhead
   - More effective than CloudWatch monitoring which only provides detection but not prevention
   - Simpler to implement than custom Lambda@Edge solutions for rate limiting
+- **SQL Injection Protection**:
+  - For applications vulnerable to SQL injection attacks:
+    - Deploy AWS WAF in front of Application Load Balancer
+    - Associate appropriate web ACLs with SQL injection detection patterns
+  - Provides real-time protection against common web exploits
+  - More effective than security group rules which operate at network level, not application level
+  - More appropriate than AWS Shield Advanced which focuses on DDoS protection, not application attacks
+  - Superior to Amazon Inspector which assesses vulnerabilities but doesn't actively block attacks
+  - Essential for applications with database backends accessible through web interfaces

 ### AWS Shield Advanced
 - **Key Features**: